 Pippin Hill Farm

 Voted one of the top 50 wedding venues in the US, Pippin Hill Farm boasts some of the best views of the Blue Ridge Foothills.
-The property has four venues, with the Grannary as the most popular.
-The 3,600 square foot venue touts two story vaulted ceilings (that looks divine draped with fresh flowers and bulb lights) and hardwood flours to finish the glamourous barn-like aesthetic.
-For smaller weddings and a vibe that’s a little more Italian villa than Southern barn, say I do at the ceremony site (which provides 360 degree sweeping vistas of the mountains and vineyards) then take your reception to the Veranda Terrace and Courtyard, which has handmade wooden furniture and candlelit lanterns.
+The property has four venues, with the Granary as the most popular.
+The 3,600 square foot venue touts two-story vaulted ceilings (that looks divine draped with fresh flowers and bulb lights) and hardwood floors to finish the glamourous barn-like aesthetic.
+For smaller weddings and a vibe that’s a little more Italian villa than Southern barn, say I do at the ceremony site (which provides 360-degree sweeping vistas of the mountains and vineyards) then take your reception to the Veranda Terrace and Courtyard, which has handmade wooden furniture and candlelit lanterns.
 No detail is left unturned at Pippin Hill, with a stunning bridal suite offering Restoration Hardware-esque furniture and a full-service wedding planner.

 Black Horse Inn

 Tucked away in the wine country of Warrenton, Virginia, the Black Horse Inn offers brides a taste of 1850’s history along with a Gone With the Wind design aesthetic.
 The mansion has 9 rooms with private baths (perfect for the bridal party and families) and four venues that you can pick from.
 During the spring and summer, when the flowers are in bloom and the temperatures warm, the grand gazebo in the lush garden is the most popular ceremony location.
 The grand ballroom, which sits up to 200 guests, is a great place for an elegant dinner.
 You can also tent in the yard for a warm-weather reception and for incredible views of the stately mansion.